 The position is office and community based and generally sedentary in nature.
 Services are often provided in community and recreational settings, must be able to adequately engage with clients in moderate activity.
 Must be able to use standard office equipment, lift and carry materials weighing up to twenty-five pounds.
 Must be willing to travel to other offices and able to fly in small planes.

 About the Location

-Craig is a friendly small town on Prince of Wales Island (population: 1276) that is home for many artisans, anglers and outdoor lovers.
-Opportunities for outdoor activities like hiking, boating, fishing, and hunting abound.
-Wildlife is abundant in this cool, wet climate.
-During the summers, average temperatures may vary from 46 to 70 degrees.
-Winters are mild, and precipitation is always possible.
+Ketchikan is a friendly small island town (population: 13,856) that is home for many artisans, anglers and outdoor lovers.
+Opportunities for outdoor activities like hiking, boating, fishing, and hunting abound, but the community also has a flourishing music and arts scene.
+Wildlife is abundant in this cool, moist climate.
+During the summers, average temperatures may vary from 46 to 70 degrees!
+Winters are mild and precipitation is always possible.

-Note: Craig is on an island in southeast Alaska – larger cities like Juneau, Anchorage, and Fairbanks are all a plane ride away.
+Note: Ketchikan is on an island in southeast Alaska – larger cities like Juneau, Anchorage, and Fairbanks are all a plane ride away.